tukue/SearchEngineAalyzer/docs/simplified-vercel-cd.md

 - **`main` branch**: Merges or direct pushes to `main` trigger a **Production Deployment**.
 Vercel promotes the build to the production domain and uses “Production” environment variables.
 - **Vercel automation**: Vercel handles build orchestration, serverless packaging for the `api/` folder, static hosting for the `client/` build, preview URLs, and GitHub status checks.
 No extra CI is required unless you want tests before deploy.
 - **Alternate variants**: If you need a separate variant (e.g., white-label or enterprise edition), create a second Vercel project that points to the same repo but uses a different root directory or env var set.
 Each project will still auto-create previews for PRs and deploy `main` to its own production domain.
+- **Optional CI gate before deploy**: Add a lightweight GitHub Actions workflow (see §6) to run lint/tests on pull requests and `main` pushes.
+Vercel will wait for required status checks to pass before shipping.

 ## 2. Vercel Configuration
 ### Repository structure